 SCA AmeriCorps and the Education Award

 SCA receives a grant from the Corporation for National and Community Service to administer an AmeriCorps Education Award program for our members.
 Under this grant our partners can set up their positions as AmeriCorps-eligible and selected interns will have the opportunity to become AmeriCorps members and receive an AmeriCorps Education Award after the successful completion of their service.

 Please note that the SCA AmeriCorps Education Award Program is a grant program contingent upon federal funding.
 SCA receives a set number of spots in the AmeriCorps program each year, and sometimes our numbers exceed the program spots made available to us.

 1. Partner submits a position request that meets AmeriCorps eligibility requirements and criteria.

 2. If allotments are available, the selected SCA intern will be able to apply to be an AmeriCorps member.

 3. The intern and the partner complete additional requirements during the position (details below).

 4. Upon successful completion of their service and related requirements, the member receives an AmeriCorps Education Award in recognition of their AmeriCorps service with SCA.

 Overseen by the Corporation for National and Community Service, AmeriCorps is a network of organizations that offer opportunities for people to dedicate themselves to a period of long-term service by tutoring and mentoring youth, building affordable housing, cleaning parks and streams, and recruiting, training, and managing community volunteers.
 In return, AmeriCorps members receive funds they can use for education.

-The AmeriCorps Education Award is a sum of money SCA AmeriCorps members receive after successfully completing their service.
-Members are able to use this award to pay education costs at qualified institutions of higher education, for educational training, or to repay qualified student loans.
+The AmeriCorps Education Award is a fund that SCA AmeriCorps members can utilize for qualified loans, courses, and secondary education expenses after successfully completing their term of AmeriCorps service.
+Members are able to use this award for up to 7 years after receiving it.

 Upon selection for a position, members are offered an education award relative to their length of service.
-Members who choose to enroll in AmeriCorps sign an AmeriCorps Agreement confirming that they will complete both their term of service and their minimum hours.
-SCA AmeriCorps terms are as follows:
+Members who choose to enroll in AmeriCorps sign an AmeriCorps Member Service Agreement confirming that they will complete both their term of service and their minimum required hours.